cto-ai/events-orb/README.md

 # events-orb

-The source code for the CircleCI Orb that assists CircleCI users to send workflow events.
+The source code for the CircleCI Orb that assists CircleCI users to send workflow events to CTO.ai.

 ## Required Inputs

 ### `token`

-CTO.ai API token; follow [these docs to generate](https://cto.ai/docs/integrate-any-tool).
+The `token` input should be your CTO.ai API token.
+You can follow [our docs to generate](https://cto.ai/docs/integrate-any-tool) your API token.

 ### `team_id`

-CTO.ai team ID sending the data; follow [these docs to access](https://cto.ai/docs/integrate-any-tool).
+Instructions for finding the CTO.ai Team ID which owns the received data can also be found [in our docs](https://cto.ai/docs/integrate-any-tool).

 ### `event_name`

-Name of event being sent, i.e. "deployment".
+The name which represents the event being sent, e.g. "deployment".

 ### `event_action`

-Action associated with event, i.e. "failed", "pending", or "succeeded".
+The state resulting from the event taking action, e.g. "failure" or "success".

 ## Optional Inputs

-The following orb fields are optional; however, more complex builds may require them.
+The following variables are optional inputs to your Orb, which may be required by more complex builds.

 ### `branch`

 The `branch` field refers to the git branch name where the change occurs.
-When absent, the orb will use the built-in environment variable `CIRCLE_BRANCH` exposed by CircleCI.
+When absent, the pipe will use the built-in environment variable `CIRCLE_BRANCH`, exposed by CircleCI.

 ### `commit`

-The `commit` field refers to the commit id where the change occurs.
-When absent, the orb will use the built-in environment variable `CIRCLE_SHA1` exposed by CircleCI.
+The `commit` field refers to the commit hash representing the current change.
+When absent, the pipe will use the built-in environment variable `CIRCLE_SHA1`, exposed by CircleCI.

 ### `repo`

-The `repo` field refers to the repository name where the change occurs.
-When absent, the orb will use the built-in environment variable `CIRCLE_PROJECT_REPONAME` exposed by CircleCI.
+The `repo` field refers to the name of the repository where the change is occurring.
+When absent, the pipe will use the built-in environment variable `CIRCLE_PROJECT_REPONAME`, exposed by CircleCI.

 ### `environment`